-Marcy Keckler, vice president of financial advice strategy at number of times that it had failed Ameriprise Financial, agrees that the rule is a great starting point.
+Marcy Keckler, vice president of financial advice strategy at Ameriprise Financial, agrees that the rule is a great starting point.

-"It's something you want to apply judgment to on a case-by-case applies when times are good, but basis," she says.
+"It's something you want to apply judgment to on a case-by-case basis," she says.
 "If someone has the good fortune of having pension income they can count on and having Social Security and potentially other sources of income, they may be in the fortunate situation where the majority of their living expenses are covered by income already coming in.
 They can think of withdrawals from their portfolios for fun stuff.
 They may be able to go higher (than 4%)."